Interactive sessions for schools

 What age group are Kabir for Kids workshops for?

-The programme is designed for children aged 4–10.
+The programme is designed for children aged 5–9.
 It can be adapted for older children up to Class 8 — speak to us about customisation.
-Teacher workshops are open to educators of all grade levels.

 How do I book a Kabir for Kids workshop for my school?

-Fill in the inquiry form on this page or email hello@kabirforkids.com.
-Share your school name, city, preferred dates, and approximate number of students or teachers.
-The team responds within 2 working days and will work with you to tailor the session.
+Fill in the inquiry form on this page or reach out on WhatsApp.
+Share your school name, city, preferred dates, and approximate number of students.
+We respond within 2 working days.

 What happens in a Kabir for Kids school session?

-A typical student session runs 60-120 minutes and includes animated story performances, doha singing and movement activities, 4-5 guided activities like drawing and creative expression, and open discussions connecting Kabir's stories to children's real-life situations.
-Sessions are fully interactive — children participate throughout.
+A typical session runs 60–120 minutes and includes animated story performances, doha singing and movement activities, 4–5 guided activities, and open discussions connecting Kabir's stories to children's real-life situations.
+Fully interactive throughout.